Horrible Histories: Film and television

-2001 TV series
+2000 TV series

-Horrible Histories was adapted into an animated series, starting in 2001.
-It was about Mo and Stitch's adventures through time and how they learned lessons that could be applied to their modern-day situations.
+Horrible Histories was adapted into an animated series consisting of 26 episodes and airing from 2000 to 2001.
+The premise revolves around kids Mo and Stitch's adventures through time and how they learned lessons that could be applied to their modern-day situations.

 2009 TV series

 A live-action series, styled as a sketch show, began airing on CBBC in 2009.
-It won many awards over its 5 series run, including some British Comedy Awards - the first children's show to do so.
+It won many awards over its 5 series run, including some British Comedy Awards – the first children's show to do so.

 With Stephen Fry

 Horrible Histories with Stephen Fry was an edited version of the 2009 series hosted by Stephen Fry instead of Rattus Rattus, broadcast in 2011, and was aimed at an adult audience.

 2015 TV series

 A rebooted version of the 2009 sketch show began airing in 2015, retaining some members of the original cast in guest roles but with each episode focusing on a particular historical figure.
 Actors in Series 6 included Ben Miller, Rowan Atkinson, Kathryn Drysdale, Kevin Eldon, Simon Farnaby, Sarah Hadland, Lorna Watson, Jim Howick and Jessica Ransom.
 This series was directed by Simon Gibney and Ian Curtis.
 This series won an International Emmy Kids Award in Cannes in April 2017 for the episode 'Crooked King John and Magna Carta’.
 Jessica Ransom also won a Children's BAFTA for her performance as Mary Queen of Scots.
 Episodes continue to be produced.